-To make the step change that is needed to improve standards and accelerate the progress of our pupils, will require a collaborative approach whereby all schools (irrespective of whether they are part of a Multi Academy Trust or remain as a LA Maintained school) continue to work together under the auspices of the Portsmouth Education Partnership (PEP) to maximise the resources available, draw on system leadership capacity across the city, and share best practice and pool expertise, embodying ‘pulling together ~ achieving more’.
+To make the step change that is needed to improve standards and accelerate the progress of our pupils, will require a collaborative approach whereby all schools (irrespective of whether they are part of a multi academy trust or remain as a LA maintained school) continue to work together under the auspices of the Portsmouth Education Partnership (PEP) to maximise the resources available, draw on system leadership capacity across the city, and share best practice and pool expertise, embodying ‘pulling together ~ achieving more’.